SFOEWD/data-academy-intro-to-r/README.md

 ## Lab

+In a new script, load the tidyverse and complete the exercises below.

 1. Read `data/flights.rds` into R, naming the output `flights`.

 2. From `flights`, select the year, month, and day columns.

 3. From `flights`, select all columns except carrier.

-4. Sort `flights` to find the flights with longest departure delays.
+4. Sort `flights` by carrier.

 5. Sort `flight` by departure delay in descending order.